OutSystems/docs-howtos/src/dev-faqs/automate-container-deployment-jenkins-lifetime/faq.md

 ### Deploy latest Application tags to target LifeTime environment

-Finally, you will be creating a Jenkins Project to deploy a list of LifeTime applications from a Source environment to a Target environment via the Deployment API.
+Finally, you will be creating a Jenkins Project to deploy a list of LifeTime applications from a Source environment to a Target environment via the LifeTime API.

 When creating the deployment plan to execute, the latest tags of each application to deploy will be selected and added to the plan.
 This means that after a developer tags his code in the source environment (using the appropriate version number and tag description), Jenkins can automatically discover this application tag and deploy it to the target environment without further human intervention.